$\mathcal{N}=1$ Super Topological Recursion: Proofs

 If we choose the parametrization as

 then there are two ramification points $u=0,\infty$.
-Furthermore, \cite{O} has shown that there is no contribution to the recursion from the irregular ramification point $u=\infty$ thanks to a supersymmetric correction.
+Furthermore, \cite{O} has shown that there is no contribution to the recursion from the irregular ramification point at $u=\infty$ thanks to a supersymmetric cancellation.
 Hence, we just focus on the regular ramification point $u=0$.
-This is crucial because $x=0$ at the irregular ramification point, which is exactly where we would like to avoid as $Q^{R,BB}_{g,n+1|m}(x,J|K)$ has a simple pole at $x=0$.
-The supersymmetric correction nicely saves us from this issue.
+This is critical because $x=0$ at the irregular ramification point $u=\infty$, which is exactly where we would like to avoid because $Q^{R,BB}_{g,n+1|m}(x,J|K)$ has a simple pole at $x=0$.
+The supersymmetric cancellation nicely saves us from this issue.

 We introduce a local coordinate $z$ in the neighbourhood of $u=0$ by

 and extend this patch $\mathbb{C}$ to $\mathbb{C}^{1|1}$.
 Similar to the Neveu-schwarz sector, we define